brave/brave-browser/README.md

 ### Build Configurations

-Running a release build with `npm run build Release` can be very slow and use a lot of RAM especially on Linux with the Gold LLVM plugin.
+Running a release build with `npm run build Release` can be very slow and use a lot of RAM, especially on Linux with the Gold LLVM plugin.

-To run a statically linked build (takes longer to build, but starts faster)
+To run a statically linked build (takes longer to build, but starts faster):

 ```bash
 npm run build -- Static
 ```

-To run a debug build (Component build with is_debug=true)
+To run a debug build (Component build with is_debug=true):

 ```bash
 npm run build -- Debug